matthoendorf/alias-open-source/README.md

 * **maxBatchSize**: When checking a target answer against other responses, we chunk that list into batches no larger than this before sending them to `identify-duplicates.js`.

 * **openAIModel**: Name of the OpenAI chat model used for quality classification and effort scoring (defaults to `"gpt-4o"`).

+## API Documentation

+For detailed information about the API endpoints, request/response formats, and usage examples, please refer to the [API Documentation](API.md).

 ### Still to implement